toneman77/toneman77.github.io/deck-building.md

 ### mi <a name="mi_example"></a>
 All these commands display your inventory, just filtered.
 * mi char ft
-  only show character cards from futurama
+  only show character cards from the show futurama
 * mi item disguised leg f
   only show disguised item cards that are legendary and fused
 * mi athletic punch q